deeptools/HiCExplorer/docs/content/mES-HiC_analysis.rst

 ..
 Comparing Marks et. al. and Dixon et. al.
 .. ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 ..
-We analysed the mESC Hi-C data from `Dixon et.
+We analyzed the mESC Hi-C data from `Dixon et.
 .. al <http://www.nature.com/nature/journal/v485/n7398/full/nature11082.html>`__
-.. using HiCExplorer, and compared it to Marks et. al. dataset.
+.. using HiCExplorer, and compared it to Marks et al. dataset.
 For this
 .. we mapped the reads using bowtie and prepared 20kb matrices.
 Following
 .. is the plot showing the TADs on the X chromosomes, at 1.2 MB region
 .. around Xist (the X Inactivation Center).